oxcened/my-order/README.md

     1. Place inside of it the config object like in `.env.example`.
     1. Create a `.firebaserc` file in the root of the project like `.firebaserc.example`.

-1. Run the app
+1. Run the app:

     ```
     npm run dev
     ```

-## Build for production
+### Build for production

 1. Use the correct node version (`18.x`).
 I suggest using [nvm](https://github.com/nvm-sh/nvm).
 If you have that you can just run:

     ```
     nvm use
     ```

-1. Setup environment
+1. Setup environment:

    The same as the third step of [Run on your machine](#run-on-your-machine) applies, except the app will use `.env.production` this time.
 Learn more [here](https://vitejs.dev/guide/env-and-mode.html).

-1. Build the app
+1. Build the app:

     ```
     npm run build
     ```

-1. Run the app
+1. Run the app:

     ```
     npm run preview
     ```